MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/dotnet/0-9-628/microsoft-web-webview2-core-corewebview2environment.md

 #### GetAvailableBrowserVersionString

-Get the browser version info including channel name if it is not the stable channel or the Embedded Edge.
+Get the browser version information.

 > public static string [GetAvailableBrowserVersionString](#getavailablebrowserversionstring)(string browserExecutableFolder)

+You also get the channel name if the channel is not a stable channel.
+If you use the WebView2 Runtime, no channel name is returned.

 ##### Parameters
 * `browserExecutableFolder` The relative path to the folder that contains the fixed version of the WebView2 Runtime.